yulya3102/agda-asm/Abstract.md

 a lot of errors occur during link-time optimizations phase, which also needs verification.

-This paper presents formalization of a simple model of a linking process.
+This paper presents formalization of a simple model of a linking mechanisms.
 Dynamic linking is performed by two tools: dynamic linker and dynamic loader.
 Formalization of dynamic linker includes description of performed program transformations, and formalization of dynamic loader contains